Protecting Electricity Consumers

 - News release, Government moves to protect electricity consumers

 - Audio files; Your electricity, Transmission, AUC role and RMRC recommendations

 The Retail Market Review Committee made recommendations to strengthen the electricity market.
 The report was released in January 2013 with 41 recommendations.
 Thirty-three recommendations were accepted in principle and referred to an MLA implementation team.
 The team will work with consumers, industry, regulators and others to ensure that we put effective, affordable and sensible solutions in place.

 Everett McDonald, MLA for Grande Prairie-Smoky will chair that team.
-Other members of the implementation team are Ron Casey, MLA for Banff-Cochrane, Matt Jeneroux, MLA for Edmonton-South West, Maureen Kubinec, MLA for Barrhead-Morinville-Westlock, Cathy Olesen, MLA for Sherwood Park and Len Webber, MLA for Calgary-Foothills.
+Other members of the implementation team are Ron Casey, MLA for Banff-Cochrane, Matt Jeneroux, MLA for Edmonton-South West, Maureen Kubinec, MLA for Barrhead-Morinville-Westlock, and Cathy Olesen, MLA for Sherwood Park.

 The provincial government is:

 Giving the Alberta Utilities Commission (AUC) greater authority to scrutinize costs associated with new power lines.